g-loot/css-framework/framework/README.md

 ### Example repository

-Check [this example setup](https://stackblitz.com/edit/gloot-framework) of the G-Loot Framework and Tailwind CSS on React (webpack).
+Check [this example setup](https://stackblitz.com/edit/stryda) of the Stryda Framework and Tailwind CSS on React (webpack).

 ## That's it!

-Your projects can now consume the G-Loot theme and components. ✨
+Your projects can now consume the Stryda theme and components. ✨